Acer Chromebook R 11

 Laptop Mag’s review at launch gave the R 11 a 3.5 out of 5 rating, praising the “comfortable keyboard” with 1.7mm key travel and “colorful display.”
 Their testing found all-day battery life, though they expressed concerns about build quality, noting the lid flexes under pressure.
 The review pointed out that Chrome OS at the time was not optimized for touch interfaces, making icon targets difficult to hit accurately in tablet mode.

-Customer Reviews of the Acer Chromebook R 11
+What processor does the Acer Chromebook R 11 use?

 Conclusion